 IPS differs from hypoglycemia in a few ways:

 - Blood sugar levels in people with hypoglycemia are below 70 milligrams per deciliter (mg/dL).
-People who have IPS may have blood sugar levels in the normal range, which is 70 to 120 mg/dL.
+People who have IPS may have blood sugar levels in the normal range after eating, which is less than 140 mg/dL.

-- Hypoglycemia can lead to long-term damage of the nervous system and kidneys, but these conditions don’t happen with IPS.
+can leadto long-term damage of the nervous system and kidneys, but these conditions don’t happen with IPS.
 IPS can disrupt your daily living, but it doesn’t lead to long-term damage.

-- IPS is more common than real hypoglycemia.
+- IPS is more common than real hypoglycemia in people without diabetes.
 Most people who experience fatigue or shakiness after a meal have IPS rather than clinical hypoglycemia.

-The symptoms of IPS are similar to hypoglycemia, but they’re usually less severe.
+The symptoms of IPS are similar to low blood sugar levels, but they’re usually less severe.

 - confusion, including delirium